stenzek/duckstation/README.md

 To use, download and extract, and install the core file in RetroArch or your preferred frontend.

-To build on Windows, simply compile in the same manner as the normal frontend build.
-A libretro DLL will be built automatically and placed in the output directory.
-This will be based on the configuration you selected, you can load it directly into RetroArch, or rename it to `duckstation_libretro.dll`.

-Alternatively, you can build via cmake using the following commands from a `x64 Native Tools Command Prompt for VS 2019`:
+To build on Windows, use cmake using the following commands from a `x64 Native Tools Command Prompt for VS 2019`:
 - mkdir build
 - cd build
 - cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DBUILD_LIBRETRO_CORE=ON ..